luiscardenas97/CSE_212/2-linked-list.md

 * >``` if len(list) = 0 ```: It checks if the linked list is empty.
 If it's, it returns true

 ## Example: Photo Viewer Software Using a Linked List
-In the example below, we will write a simple program that create a linked list with pictures that will be display with a Photo Viewer software.
-This linked list will allow the user add and delete pictures to the list in the order the user wishes; therefore, the program should allow the user to add or delete at the beginning, middle or end of the list.
+In the example below, we will write a program that create a linked list with pictures that will be display with a Photo Viewer software.
+This linked list will allow the user to add and delete pictures to the list in the order the user wishes; therefore, the program should allow the user to add or delete at the beginning, middle or end of the list.
 Despite that there is already a built-in class on Python to create a linked list, we will use our knowledge on object-oriented programming to come up with our own class to do this.
 The specifications for the program are the following:
 * Add new pictures to the beginning or end of the linked list
 * Add new picture after another specific old picture
 * Users will need to add a picture to the linked list by using the name of the file they want to add.
-Add the file type is not necessary. `Example:` fox.
-Users need to make user that picture are save in the same folder where they save this program.
+Adding the file type is not necessary. `Example:` fox.
+Users need to make sure that the picture is in the same folder where they have saved this program.
 Otherwise, they will need to edit the path of the picture.
 * Delete pictures at the beginning, end or middle of the linked list
-* Display the linked list with all the pictures by using a Photo Viewer software created using GUI imported classes, starting by first picture in the linked list.
-Create a "Next Picture" button that allows the user go to the next picture in the linked list.
+* Display the linked list with all the pictures by using a Photo Viewer software created using GUI imported classes, starting with the first picture in the linked list.
+Create a "Next Picture" button that allows the user to go to the next picture in the linked list.
-* Print a message when the user try to delete a picture from an empty list
+* Print a message when the user tries to delete a picture from an empty list
-* Don't allow user add pictures that are already in the list.
+* Don't allow user to add pictures that are already in the list.
 Print a message telling the user to add another image
 * Allow user to replace an old picture with a new picture
-* Create menu that allows the user to select the diffent operations that can be done with the linked list
+* Create a menu that allows the user to select the different operations that can be done with the linked list
 * Create an option to exit the menu

 <br>